shekar-balgobin/Hydroponics/SeedGermination.md

 |2023-01-24|The seeds that previosuly sprouted are now reaching toward the light.
 I've rotated the tray to see if they track the sunlight.
 |2023-01-25|The skies were dark today, so nothing eventful happened.
 |2023-01-26|Nothing to report.
+|2023-01-27|I mixed another 2 litres of nutrient.
+|2023-01-28|We have at least one of every type of seeding sprouting.